Skin treatment registration

 You must complete the full application process online and upload your completed form and supporting documentation to the GOV UK website online system.

-Further guidance on the online application procedure can be found on the EU Services Directive section of our website.
+Further guidance on the online application procedure can be found on the EU Services Directive page.

 What happens after I make an application?